 Below you’ll find a number of training providers that have construction industry experience.

-Leading UK Company – Construction Industry Training Providers Ltd (CITP)
+UK Sector Specialists – Construction Industry Training Providers Ltd (CITP)

 CITP is a UK training provider that offers an extensive range of training courses for the construction and related industries.
 Besides providing comprehensive, nationally recognised training programs, they also offer several health and safety training courses.